leaditin/annotations/README.md

 # Leaditin\Annotations

-A simple Class doc block reader
+A simple API for reading any kind of annotations from PHP Class

 [![Build Status][ico-build]][link-build]
 [![Code Quality][ico-code-quality]][link-code-quality]